Mickey-/grunt-bootstrap-prefix/README.md

 # grunt-bootstrap-prefix

-> when somebody need to custom bootstrap deeply,this plugin can help them add custom prefix with some key class in bootstrap to avoid possible conflict
+> when somebody need to custom bootstrap deeply,this plugin can help them add custom prefix with some key class in less files to avoid possible conflict

 ## Getting Started
 This plugin requires Grunt `~0.4.5`